Office of IDEAS

 Welcome: Dr. Xuanning Fu, Provost and Vice President for Academic Affairs

-Keynote Speaker: Dr. Zach Justus, Chico State
+Keynote Speaker: Dr. Zach Justus, Chico State - "Against AI Doomerism in Higher Ed"

 AI is Not the Author: When-and When Not-to Use AI in Writing (45min)